open-mmlab/mmagic/docs/en/user_guides/visualization.md

 # Tutorial 6: Visualization

 The visualization of images is an important way to measure the quality of image processing, editing and synthesis.
 Using `visualizer` in config file can save visual results when training or testing.
 You can follow [MMEngine Documents](https://github.com/open-mmlab/mmengine/blob/main/docs/en/advanced_tutorials/visualization.md) to learn the usage of visualization.
-MMEditing provides a rich set of visualization functions.
+MMagic provides a rich set of visualization functions.
-In this tutorial, we introduce the usage of the visualization functions provided by MMEditing.
+In this tutorial, we introduce the usage of the visualization functions provided by MMagic.

 - [Overview](#overview)
 - [Visualization hook](#visualization-hook)